apigear-io/apigear-docs/docs/studio/monitoring.md

 The events are ordered by the time with the newest on top.
 There are different events based if the event is an API call, a state change or a server side signal.

 Each events shows the source of the event and the attached data.

+Monitoring events are described in detail in the [monitoring guide](/monitoring).